 Since graduation in 1998 with a Bachelor of Occupational Therapy, Jane has worked in NZ and the UK.
 Her focus has been in Neuro Rehab in hospital, community and residential services.
 Jane has held leadership roles while also spending three years working at NZ’s largest DHB developing and implementing case management systems.
-At Southern Rehab, Jane has clinical responsibility for the delivery of the Concussion Service and Training for Independence contract.
+At Southern Rehab, Jane leads the team in Canterbury.

 Chad is a South African-trained Clinical Psychologist, who has been with the Southern Rehab team since 2014, working in a wide range of rehabilitation services.
 He has a Master’s Degree in Clinical Psychology and is a member of the New Zealand College of Clinical Psychologists.
-He works with general adult health issues, with particular interests in chronic pain, disability, social interaction, personality issues, and anxiety.
+He is Service Lead for Concussion and also works with general adult health issues, with particular interests in chronic pain, disability, social interaction, personality issues, and anxiety.

 Dr Leanne Parker